In this section:

-PREVENT Support for parents (extremisim and radicalisation)
+PREVENT Support for parents (extremism and radicalisation)

-Please find below, some useful websites to support you in talking about online safety with your child, as well as how to set parental controls to ensure that your child uses the internet safely:
+Please find below, some useful websites to support you in talking about online safety with your child, as well as how to set parental controls to ensure that your child uses the online safely: